 The Hibiscadelphus wilderianus Rock, or Maui hau kuahiwi in Hawaiian, was indigenous to ancient lava fields on the southern slopes of Mount Haleakalā, on Maui, Hawaii.
 Its forest habitat was decimated by colonial cattle ranching, and the final tree was found dying in 1912.
 The Orbexilum stipulatum, or Falls-of-the-Ohio Scurfpea, was last seen in 1881 on Rock Island in the Ohio River, near Louisville, Kentucky, before US Dam No. 41 finally flooded its habitat in the 1920s.
 The ‘Leucadendron grandiflorum (Salisb.)
 R. Br.’, the Wynberg Conebush has a more complex story, which we are still uncovering.
-It was last seen in London in a collector’s garden in 1806; its habitat on Wynberg Hill, in the shadow of Table Mountain, Cape Town, South Africa, was already lost to colonial vineyards.
+It was last described in London in a collector’s garden in 1805; its habitat on Wynberg Hill, in the shadow of Table Mountain, Cape Town, South Africa, was already lost to colonial vineyards.
 This flower may prove to be completely lost: the project is bringing to light that specimens around the world may historically have been incorrectly identified.

 While we can use technology to reach back into the past and learn which smell molecules the flowers may have produced, the amounts of each are also lost.
 In installations designed by Alexandra Daisy Ginsberg, fragments of each flower’s smell diffuse and mix, introducing contingency: there is no exact smell.
 The lost landscape is reduced to its geology and the flower’s smell: the human connects the two, and in contrast to a natural history museum, the human becomes the specimen on view.